xplosionmind/quitsocialmedia.club/pages/FAQ.md

 ##### *It's incoherent: <u>you are sharing <cite><a href="/">quitsocialmedia.club</a></cite> <b>on</b> Social Media</u>.
 If you promote the idea of abandoning social media and you use them to share your perspective, you go against the very idea of quitting them!*

 Not quite so.
 Think about this: if I love the strawberry flavour of the ice cream, I won't speak about how much strawberries are delicious with a friend who is eating a strawberry ice cream, I'll try to make my friend who is eating a chocolate ice cream taste a spoon of my strawberry one.
 Similarly, it makes no sense to quit Social Media and share this choice *off* Social Media: people who may quit are the ones who didn't quit yet, and, guess what, they can be reached by social media exclusively, since there is no other valid alternative.
 This apparently incoherent decision conceals in itself one of the very reasons of quitting: you have no way (or if you do, it's very unlikely) of being noticed or reaching some audience unless it's done through those platforms.
+The authors of <cite><a href="https://thesocialdilemma.com" rel="noopener noreferrer" target="_blank" title="The Social Dilemma">The Social Dilemma</a></cite> created official Social Media accounts of the movie, [giving a similar explanation](https://www.thesocialdilemma.com/code-of-ethics/ "The Social Dilemma’s Code of Ethics").

 ##### *If you quit social media, you should quit **all*** Social Media. *Why do you consider only the big platforms?*